drew-sarette/ds-studio/src/lessons/studio-policies.md

 ## Parent Guidelines

 * Parent attendance is required for all young students’ or beginners’ lessons.
-We will make a plan at the beginning of lessons.
 * The parent who attends lessons must be able to participate in daily practice.
 * The lesson parent must take notes.
 This ensures that you and the student know how to practice at home.
-* As a student develops executive function, parent attendance is not needed in each lesson.
+* Any minor students must be accompanied by an adult.
+The accompanying adult may sit in during the lesson, or wait in the waiting area.

 ## Instrument Guidelines

-* Instrument rental: Rental is probably the easiest solution for a growing student who will need several different violins of different sizes before getting a permanent instrument.
+* Instrument rental: Rental is the easiest solution for a growing student who will need several instruments of different sizes before getting a permanent instrument.
 Contact me for a referral to a reputable shop.
 * Instrument purchase: Please do not buy an instrument for your student without bringing it to me to check the fit and quality of the instrument.
-Please do not buy violins on Amazon or Ebay, because it is necessary to try out an instrument before buying it.
-Beware the dreaded VSO (Violin Shaped Object): these brightly painted toys, usually sold online, are impossible to tune and lack the construction required for good tone production.
+Please do not buy from online sellers without checking with me!
+I am always happy to assist in the instrument search.

 ## Practice Requirements